Cyber Threat Intelligence Model: An Evaluation of Taxonomies, Sharing Standards, and Ontologies within Cyber Threat Intelligence: Methodology

 \subsection{Evaluation Criteria}

-Using open-source information such as published scientific works, documentation, and source files, the next section of the article presents and analyzes different taxonomies, sharing standards, and ontologies relevant to cyber threat intelligence.
-The conducted analysis/evaluation is based on the following criteria:
+The next sections present and analyze relevant taxonomies, sharing standards, and ontologies found in academic publications/research, open documentation, specifications/standards, and open code/source files.
+To conduct our study we used the following criteria.

-\begin{itemize} \item Identify information and concepts covered in each work based on the abstraction layers of the Cyber Threat Intelligence model (Figure \ref{fig:CTI-model}).
-Table 1 presents the results. \item Identify integrations (connections) between ontologies, taxonomies, and cyber threat intelligence sharing schemas for interoperability (Sections III, IV). \item Characterize the level of comprehensiveness and adequacy of semantic relationships in each work's conceptual layers and recognize the use of logics for information inference (Sections IV, V).
+\begin{itemize} \item Use of the cyber threat intelligence model (Figure \ref{fig:CTI-model}) to assess what information/concepts are covered by each work.
+Table 1 presents the results. \item Identify integrations (connections) between ontologies, taxonomies, and cyber threat intelligence sharing schemas in support of coverage, expressivity, and interoperability (Sections III \& IV). \item Identify the level of comprehensiveness and knowledge engineering quality in each ontological effort, including the use of semantic relationships and axioms, and determine whether they can perform deductive reasoning/information inference (Sections IV \& V).

 \end{itemize}